rikturnbull/xr-ai-accelerator/docs/README.md

 # XR AI Accelerator Library - Documentation

-This documentation is organized into two main sections covering the Core framework and AI provider Plugins.

 ## Overview

 The XR AI Accelerator Library provides a simplified, unified API for integrating various AI capabilities into Unity XR applications.
 The library follows a modular architecture with standardized interfaces and a factory pattern for easy provider swapping and configuration management.